isomerpages/pa-zhenghua/_about/About Zhenghua.md

 We are here to bring our community together, providing vital platforms for all our residents to connect with one another and foster a sense of belonging.

-Supported by our dedicated team of volunteers, we host a range of year-round activities and initiatives, bringing neighbours together and creating a close-knit community.
+Our dedicated team of volunteers organise a range of activities and initiatives year-round, bringing neighbours together and creating a close-knit community.
 These fall under our four key pillars below.

 | Key Pillars | Objectives |
 | -------- | -------- |